caden147/tic-tac-toe-game/README.md

 Abstract protocols (use to define concrete message protocols):
 * Text message protocol: Contains a type code followed by a 2 byte field giving the length of the last field, which is a string.
 * Username and password message protocol: Contains a type code followed by a 1 byte field giving the length of the next field.
 The next field is a string containing the username.
 The following field contains a one byte length of the following field, which is a string field containing the password.
+* Single byte message protocol: Contains a type code follow by a single byte that gets decoded as an unsigned integer.
+* Small text message protocol: Contains a type code, then a 1 bite field giving the length of the next field, and then a string field.

 Message Protocols for Communicating From the Client to the Server:
 * Help with no argument: type code 0.
 No other fields.
 Expected response: The base help response described below.
 * Help with argument: type code 1.
 A text message protocol with a string containing a specific topic to receive help on.
 The expected response is the help response with argument described below.
 * Account creation request: type code 2.
 A username and password protocol for requesting the creation of an account.
 The expected response is a text message response describing if the account could be created or already existed.
 * Login request: Type code 3.
 A username and password protocol for logging in.
 The expected response is a text message response describing if login was successful.
+* Game update request: Type code 5.
+A single byte message protocol describing a move performed by the user.
+The number represents the tile to perform the move on.
+The expected response is either a game update response giving the new board state or a text message response explaining that the move was not permitted.
+* Join game request: a small text message protocol with type code 6 and the string giving the name of the other player in the game to join.
+Only one game is permitted between 2 players at a time.
+The expected response is a game update response giving the state of the board if successful and a text message response explaining what went wrong if unsuccessful.
+* Quit game request: consists only of type code 7.
+* Chat message protocol: a text message protocol with type code 8 and the string containing a chat message.
+There is no expected response message.
+* Game creation protocol: a small text message protocol with type code 9 and the string containing the name of the player to invite to the game.
+The expected response is a text message explaining if the game creation was successful.

 Message Protocols for Communicating From the Server to the Client:
 * Base help response: a text message protocol with type code 0.
 The string contains a help message giving some information on how to communicate with the server.